web3masons/oracle-bridge/README.md

 Again, this is the most basic example and there is room for many improvements and optimisations, such as:

+- Support ERC20 deposits
+- One contract for multiple assets and chains
 - Implementaiton of metatransactions to eliminate the need of users to spend gas
 - A swap market to remove the need for users to wait for the confirmation blocks
 - Archive node services to allow users to access old proofs